careful-with-that-axe-zz/gempage/README.md

 * Refactor so the whole thing isn't class methods, that isn't my usual style but I was pressed for time and following an example.
 * Hover state now has gem info, that should look better and have author, downloads and other details in it.
-* Should be able to run from command line, not just rails console.
 * Version information, require: false, etc should display within the gem.
 * Ack!
 This thing needs tests, it should have been TDD project if had time.
 * Design more space sensitive, lots of scrolling now.